Is Volatility Sigma or Sigma Squared?

 Historical Volatility Calculation – Here you can find how volatility is usually calculated as the standard deviation of logarithmic returns, step-by-step.
 The parameters of the calculation (for example the period length or annualization factor) are also explained here.

-Historical Volatility Calculator + PDF Guide – This is an Excel calculator of volatility based on historical data (it downloads data from Yahoo Finance if you don’t have your own).
-The PDF Guide explains not only the various functions and settings of the calculator, but also the calculation of volatility using the two most popular methods (the standard deviation of logarithmic returns and the zero mean or non-centered method).
+Historical Volatility Calculator + Guide – This is an Excel calculator of volatility based on historical data.
+The guide explains not only the various functions and settings of the calculator, but also the calculation of volatility using the two most popular methods (the standard deviation of logarithmic returns and the zero mean or non-centered method).

 Is Volatility and Standard Deviation the Same? – Although volatility is usually understood as standard deviation, the two terms are of course not total equivalents.
 There are other alternative measures of volatility in finance.
 There are of course other uses of standard deviation besides volatility of investment returns.